incognick/.github/profile/README.md

 ## Background

-Over the years I've worked on backend and infrastructure systems at Dapper Labs, Chick-fil-A, VividCortex, and JupiterOne, and I founded Hyprcubd.
+Over the years I've worked on backend and infrastructure systems at Dapper Labs, Chick-fil-A, VividCortex, and I founded Hyprcubd.
 I tend to gravitate toward the parts of a system most people would rather not think about.